 Tests that evaluate the sperm capability to be successful for fertilization are mentioned below

 CASA – computer-assisted sperm analysis

-HOS test – hypo-osmotic swelling test is perform for the identification of authenticity of the sperm membrane
+HOS test – hypo-osmotic swelling test is performed for the identification of authenticity of the sperm membrane

 Sperm DNA Fragmentation

-Lab inspections that have come to existence freshly which are sperm DNA Fragmentation assay and Sperm Chromatin Structure Assay (SCSA).
-These test are done for the veracity of the DNA present in the sperm nucleus and hence the potential of the sperm to fertilize the egg.
+Lab inspections that have come into existence freshly are sperm DNA Fragmentation assay and Sperm Chromatin Structure Assay (SCSA).
+These tests are done for the veracity of the DNA present in the sperm nucleus and hence the potential of the sperm to fertilize the egg.